 The opposite also works if you want to really push the “bigness” of your drums.
 By increasing the release you usually get a pumping effect similar to when you’re over-compressing.
 This can be cool on drum loops or groups, and depending on the feel you’re going for could be just the trick to creating a killer drum mix.

-Two Secret Weapons in Your Toolkit
+How to Mix Drums With the Two Secret Weapons in Your Toolkit

 These are just two of the tools I teach you to use in the Drum Mix Toolkit.